Paul Goldschmidt Player Props: Cardinals vs. Rangers

 Rangers Pitching Rankings

-- The 8.5 strikeouts per nine innings put together by the Rangers pitching staff ranks 21st in MLB.
+- The Rangers pitching staff ranks 21st in MLB with a collective 8.5 strikeouts per nine innings.

-- The Rangers have the third-ranked team ERA across all MLB pitching staffs (3.65).
+- The Rangers have the third-ranked team ERA across all league pitching staffs (3.62).

-- Rangers pitchers combine to allow 52 home runs (0.9 per game), the first-fewest in the league.
+- Rangers pitchers combine to give up the fewest home runs in baseball (52 total, 0.9 per game).

-- Perez makes the start for the Rangers, his 12th of the season.
-He is 6-1 with a 4.43 ERA and 44 strikeouts through 61 2/3 innings pitched.
+- Dunning (4-1 with a 2.06 ERA and 32 strikeouts in 48 2/3 innings pitched) gets the start for the Rangers, his sixth of the season.

-- The left-hander last pitched on Tuesday against the Detroit Tigers, when he tossed 4 2/3 innings, allowing six earned runs while giving up seven hits.
+- The right-hander last pitched on Wednesday against the Detroit Tigers, when he threw five innings, allowing three earned runs while giving up seven hits.

+- The 28-year-old has an ERA of 2.06, with 6 strikeouts per nine innings, in 13 games this season.
+Opposing hitters have a .219 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.